clayne/SSEModdingGuide/README.md

 The following procedures will guide you on setting up your game for MO2:

-1. Open MO2
+1. Open MO2.
 2. You will be asked to create an Instance.
-Click **Create a Global Instance**
+Click **Create a Global Instance**.
 3. Supported MO2 games will be displayed in a list.
 Select **Skyrim Special Edition**, then click **Next**.
-   If SSE does not appear like in the image below, click **Browse** and navigate to your game's executable (.exe) file.
+   If SSE does not appear like in the image below, click **Browse** and navigate to the SSE directory for the **Skyrim Special Edition.exe** file.

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/MO2%203%20Game%20manage%20HIGHLIGHT.png)